Pianist Transformer: Towards Expressive Piano Performance Rendering via Scalable Self-Supervised Pre-Training: The Pianist Transformer Framework

 \subsection{Architecture for Efficient Long-Sequence Modeling}

 We employ an Encoder-Decoder Transformer, but its standard $O(N^2)$ self-attention complexity presents a critical bottleneck for long musical sequences, which often exceed thousands of tokens.
-To enable efficient rendering, we introduce two synergistic architectural modifications: Encoder Sequence Compression and an Asymmetric Layer Allocation.
+To enable efficient training and inference, we introduce two synergistic architectural modifications: Encoder Sequence Compression and an Asymmetric Layer Allocation.

 \paragraph{Encoder Sequence Compression.} Leveraging the fixed 8-token structure of each note, we compress the encoder's input sequence.
-Instead of processing raw token embeddings, we first project and then aggregate the eight embeddings of a single note into one consolidated vector.
-This note-level aggregation reduces the sequence length by a factor of 8, which in turn leads to a 64-fold reduction in the self-attention computational cost from $O(N^2)$ to $O((N/8)^2)$.
-As a result, the encoder can efficiently process much longer sequence, capturing the global context essential for rendering.
+We first project and then aggregate the eight embeddings of a single note into one consolidated vector.
+This note-level aggregation reduces the sequence length by a factor of 8, resulting in a substantial reduction in self-attention computation: the attention matrix size is reduced from $N^2$ to $(N/8)^2$, i.e., by a factor of 64.
+As a result, the encoder can efficiently process much longer sequences, capturing the global context essential for rendering.

-\paragraph{Asymmetric Encoder-Decoder Architecture.} We employ a deliberately asymmetric architecture with a deep 10-layer encoder with a lightweight 2-layer decoder (henceforth, 10-2) to maximize efficiency.
-This design, synergistic with our sequence compression, concentrates the majority of computation into a single, highly parallelizable encoding pass.
-This significantly accelerates training speed and reduces memory overhead for both training and inference.
-During generation, the shallow decoder, which is the primary bottleneck for autoregressive tasks, operates with minimal latency and memory footprint while being conditioned on the encoder's powerful representation.
-This architecture represents a conscious trade-off between computational efficiency and model performance, a balance which we quantitatively analyze in our ablation studies in Section \ref{sec:Analysis}.
+\paragraph{Asymmetric Encoder-Decoder Architecture.} We employ a deliberately asymmetric architecture with a deep 10-layer encoder and a lightweight 2-layer decoder to maximize efficiency.
+Combined with sequence compression, this design concentrates most computation in a single, highly parallelizable encoding pass, substantially improving training speed and reducing memory usage for both training and inference.
+Importantly, despite its shallow depth, the decoder is sufficient to generate high-quality expressive performances when conditioned on the strong contextual representations produced by the encoder.
+We further analyze the impact of this architectural choice in Section \ref{sec:Analysis}.
+A detailed analysis of the synergistic acceleration effects between architectural asymmetry and sequence compression is provided in Appendix \ref{app:eas}.